larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 associated responsibilities.
 It also enables delegation of the IETF Chair's full IAB membership, and delegation or sharing of the role of General Area Director.

+Specifically, with these changes, it should be possible for the IESG to request the selection of a General Area Director who is not at the same time also IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities, such as chairing the IESG.

+It is important that their is community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time periods.
+This transparency can be guaranteed in a number of ways, such as through the IESG web site or public email.
+Such operational details are out of scope for this document.

 # Separating the IETF Chair and IESG Chair Roles